 Managing a Young Family Schedule

-If you want to work with paper, try something like this desk blotter (remember those? they still exist) from Staples, but you can pick one up at just about any office supplies or big box store.
+If you want to work with paper, try something like a desk blotter (remember those? they still exist) from Staples, but you can pick one up at just about any office supplies or big box store.
 I like them because they offer enough space to write multiple activities in one day.
 To be more creative assign each family member a different color pen.
-It will help little one spot their activities.
+It will help little ones spot their activities.

-Another option (for a little more money) you could go with a laminated desk calendar.
+Another option (for a little more money) is to go with a laminated desk calendar.
 Again this one is from Staples, but they can be purchased everywhere.
 What makes this different is that you can schedule into the future.
 I used to use one of these and found it helpful to wipe off the first two weeks of the month and start the next months planning before the end of each month.
 It’s like seeing into the future a little bit – Super Powers!

 The best thing that you’ll get from using a system like this is family participation and awareness.
 The worst thing is that you can’t carry it with you.
 So consider this when thinking about a family calendar.

 If your entire family has a smartphone, consider going electronic.
 Google user?
 Mac family?
 Then simple solutions are using their calendars.
 Here are some tutorials to get started with Google Calendar or iCal.

 Another option is Cozi for a more robust option.
 Cozi offers one place for your calendar, shopping list, chore list, and recipes.
 All these are great options, but you have to get your whole family on board.
 One suggestion, with your kids, do it early, as soon as they get their phone, require participation before they become too teenagerish.
 HA HA!

 The best thing about an electronic calendar system is that you (and everyone else) can have it with you at all times.
 Just the opposite of the paper bases family desk blotter system.
 The hardest thing is probably getting the whole family on board.
 It may not be an option if you have non-techies in your family.

 So to kick it up a notch!
 Do you also manage a schedule at work?